 Topics to be covered in this course include:

 All times CET.
-A detailed program will be provided.
-Please refer to the program of the course in December 2022.
+Please find the program of the course here.

 Registered participants will get a pdf of the slides and a link to the exercises.